-Helping to educate local schoolchildren on the importance of biodiversity is critical to creating a constituency for conservation.
-Regular environmental educational awareness sessions have been held in the park, with well over 1,300 students from schools visiting Akagera each year along with local leaders and educators.
+Helping to educate local school children on the importance of biodiversity is critical to creating a constituency for conservation.
+Akagera has hosted regular environmental education awareness sessions that have reached as many as 2,000 school children and hundreds of local educators and leaders.

-Funds go towards infrastructure projects that have greatly improved the quality of life for surrounding communities, from the construction of social infrastructure (schools, health centres and libraries), and water provision sites, to the development of local associations and small enterprises.
+We have completed a variety of infrastructure projects that improve the quality of life for local communities.
+Such projects include: constructing social infrastructure (schools, health centres, and libraries); building water provision sites; and helping develop local associations and small enterprises.

-The Rwanda Development Board’s revenue sharing scheme sees 5% of the total revenue generated by its three national parks (Akagera, Volcanoes and Nyungwe National Parks) shared with local communities.
-Those living in the areas surrounding Akagera receive 30% of these shared revenues.
+Under the Rwanda Development Board’s revenue sharing scheme, local communities receive 5% of the total revenue generated by the country’s three national parks (Akagera, Volcanoes, and Nyungwe National Parks).
+However, individuals living in the areas surrounding Akagera receive 30% of these shared revenues.